Madison (cycling): Origins of the name Madison Racing

 The term Madison Racing derives essentially from a sequence of local New York City names honoring President James Madison.
 A lodge had been built at what was then the prominent and northernmost waypoint into and out of New York City.
 In honor of the recently deceased president, the cottage was named Madison Cottage.
 After the demise of Madison cottage, the site gave rise to a park, in turn named Madison Square, which remains today.

 A series of four sports venues subsequently took their names from Madison Square — each named, one after the other, Madison Square Gardens.
 The first two were located directly adjacent to (and took their name from) Madison Square.
 The second Madison Square Gardens (1890–1925) became a prominent cycling venue, and gave rise to the track cycle racing that ultimately carried the name Madison Racing.

-The full rules

-The official rules of the Madison, which are traditionally regarded as being hard to follow, are stated as follows by British Cycling, the British Governing Body of Cycling:
+Rules and format